 Al is a 1985 graduate of Haverford College where he served as President of the Outing Club, rallying the college community around outdoor adventures.
 He is also a 1990 graduate of the Harvard Business School where he started HBS’s recycling program and Green Business Alumni Association in Boston.
 He lives in Boxford and regularly bikes with his two kids.

-Larry is thrilled to be joining the board and has long been an ardent supporter of the ECGA’s mission, having partnered with the Pennsylvania Environmental Council and Ark Interval to organize the 2009 Mayor’s Bike Ride along the proposed ECG Trail across Philadelphia.
+Larry is thrilled to be on the board and has long been an ardent supporter of the ECGA’s mission.
+He partnered with the Pennsylvania Environmental Council and Ark Interval to organize the 2009 Mayor’s Bike Ride along the proposed East Coast Greenway Trail across Philadelphia.

 The Board meets in person twice per year, in the spring and in the fall.
 Frequent Board Committee conference calls further business throughout the year.
 Currently, the Board Committees are as follows: